 - In a medium bowl, whisk together the sugar, cinnamon, salt, ginger, cloves, and nutmeg.

 - In a large bowl, whisk together the eggs, pumpkin puree, evaporated milk, and vanilla.

-- Add the dry ingredients into the wet ingredients and whisk to thoroughly combine the pie filling so that it's creamy, with no lumps.
+- Add the dry ingredients to the wet ingredients and whisk to thoroughly combine the pie filling so that it's creamy, with no lumps.

 - Carefully pour the pie filling into the waiting pie crust in the pie plate.

 - Partially bake the pie in a preheated oven for 30-35 minutes.